mmcnally1/kenken/README.md

 We will use AC-3 and backtrack search to solve KenKen puzzles.
 Representing the constraints of a KenKen puzzle is much more complex than representing those of a Sudoku since the constraints on the boxes are highly variable and depend on the values of differnt mathematical operations.
 We will essentially run two forms of the AC-3 algorithm to reduce the initial domains of our nodes and then check for both row/column consistency and box consistency while running backtrack search.

   ### Setting up the Domains and Constraints
 Each box can have one of 4 operations: add, subtract, multiply, or divide.
 In some cases a box consists of a single square and the value is given.
-We take each box as input from the user in the format \<operator\> <number of squares in the box> <coordinate of box 1> ... <coordinate of box n>.
+We take each box as input from the user in the format \<operator\> /<number of squares in the box/> /<coordinate of box 1/> ... /<coordinate of box n/>.
 The following code initializes each node's domain to (1..n) unless the value is given (in which case we can already assign the value) and creates edges between nodes that share a row/column and nodes that belong to the same box:
 ```
 def read_input():
   constraints = []